ISCN/SOC-DRaHR/README.md

 Data may be excluded from versioning due to data permissions and study authors are encouraged to check permissions before publication.

 ## License
-The aggregation scripts here are licensed under XXX.
+The aggregation scripts here are licensed under BSD.

 # Table structure
 Currently there are 6 main tables in this data base.